siljamdev/Tebas/documentation/designGuidelines.md

 # Design guidelines for template & plugin creation

-In this document, the recommended design guidelines for creating [Tebas](https://github.com/siljamdev/Tebas) templates and plugins will be exposed.
+In this document, the recommended design guidelines for creating Tebas templates and plugins will be exposed.
-**Disclaimer**: These guidelines are the ones I follow designing the templates and plugins available in the [Official Tebas Registry](https://github.com/siljamdev/Tebas-Registry)
+**Disclaimer**: These guidelines are the ones I follow designing the templates and plugins available in the [Official Tebas Registry](https://github.com/siljamdev/Tebas-Registry).

 ## Workspace bounds
 You should NEVER touch or change files that fall outside of the project/template/plugin working area.